Addiction Vs. Dependence

 iStock/SDI Productions

-An individual can become dependent on or addicted to a substance for a variety of different reasons.
+An individual can become dependent on or addicted to a substance for various reasons.
 They may start using it due to curiosity, social pressure, a desire for gratification, or a desire for pain relief or escape.
 It’s also important to note that genetics can play a significant role to identify people who may be at risk for developing dependence or addiction.

 For opioid use disorder, for example, one study estimates the heritable component to be anywhere from 23% to 54%.
 Environmental factors can also have a strong effect.
 Peer substance use, attitudes toward substances in the home or broader culture, socioeconomic factors, and lack of educational or work opportunities can all contribute.
 Those who have experienced trauma or abuse may be more likely to misuse drugs.